-An individual who wishes to make a report of sexual assault or harassment is encouraged to make a report directly to the Title IX Coordinator.
-In every report of sexual assault, sexual harassment, or violence against women, the Title IX Coordinator or designee will conduct an initial Title IX assessment.
+An individual who wishes to make a report of sexual harassment, sexual violence, stalking, and domestic and dating violence is encouraged to make a report directly to the Title IX Coordinator.
+In every report of sexual harassment, sexual violence, stalking, and domestic and dating violence, the Title IX Coordinator or designee will conduct an initial Title IX assessment.

-Initial Assessment
+A. Initial Assessment

-Upon receipt of a complaint, the Title IX Coordinator will first determine whether or not the complaint states a potential violation of this policy.
-The Title IX Coordinator will notify the complainant in writing of the decision.
+Upon receiving information about a potential violation of this policy, the Title IX Coordinator will first determine whether or not the information provided states a potential violation of this policy.
+The Title IX Coordinator will notify the Complainant in writing of the decision.

-If there is a potential violation of this policy, the Title IX Coordinator will conduct an initial assessment within seven (7) working days after receiving the complaint.
-The first step of the assessment will usually be a preliminary meeting with the complainant with the Title IX Coordinator or designee.
+If there is a potential violation of this policy, the Title IX Coordinator will conduct an initial assessment within seven (7) working days after receiving notice of the alleged misconduct.
+The first step of the assessment will usually be a preliminary meeting with the Complainant with the Title IX Coordinator or designee.
 The purpose of the preliminary meeting is to gain a basic understanding of the nature and circumstances of the report; it is not intended to be a full interview.